-The best advice is to try to get in front of it before your kid experiences burn out and is no longer getting the added benefit of a few careful selected extra-curricular activities.
+The best advice is to try to get in front of it before your kid experiences burnout and is no longer getting the added benefit of a few carefully selected extra-curricular activities.

 Here are 10 signs your kid is too busy:

 1 – You don’t have regular family dinners.